jlebar/pre-commit-hooks/README.md

-NOTE: I believe the `clang-format` pre-commit in https://github.com/pre-commit/mirrors-clang-format is better than this package in all ways.
-I recommend using that one unless you have a good reason.
+NOTE: I believe the `clang-format` pre-commit in https://github.com/pre-commit/mirrors-clang-format is better than this package in almost all ways, other than that this package supports a `diff` mode where the whole file doesn't have to be formatted.
+I recommend using that package unless you really want this feature.

 # Example usage